cloud-on-prem/devbox/README.md

 # Immutable Dev Environment #

-This is a repo that I personally use to automate my dev environemnts.
+This is a repo that I personally use to automate my dev environments.
 The set up is powered by [Ansible](http://docs.ansible.com/ansible).

 It has support for setting up stuff on my local mac, a vagrant-powered Fedora vitualbox (which is my primary dev environment) and also support for setting up a dev environment in the cloud (WIP).